_images/Bug72.jpg

 property Telescope.Slewing: boolean

-The mount is in motion resulting from a slew, parking, find-home, or a move-axis.
+True if the mount is in motion resulting from a slew, parking, find-home, or a move-axis.
 See Asynchronous Operations in ASCOM

 Raises: